flatpak/flatpak-docs/docs/dependencies.rst

 additional runtimes to be mounted at a specified location inside the sandbox when they are present on the system.
 Typical uses for extension points include translations for applications, debuginfo for sdks, or adding more functionality to the application.
-These extensions are also referred to as "Add-ons".
+Some software refers to these extensions as "Add-ons".

 By convention, extension points follow the application ID of the application in question, followed by a generic term the extension is conveying.
 For example,